plaxerx/moremariojokers-standalone/README.md

 ## Credits and license

-GPL-3.0, inherited from upstream.
+GPL-3.0.

-This is a fork.
-Everything it is built on — the Jokers, the card art, the Luma sprites, the N64 deck and sleeve — is the work of the original team, and the credit for it belongs to them:
+Everything built, the Jokers, the card art, the Luma sprites, the N64 deck and sleeve is the work of the original team, and the credit for it belongs to them:

 **More Mario Jokers** — [SMG9000, Denverplays2 and MarioFan597](https://github.com/smg9000/Cryptid-MoreMarioJokers),